catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

 This works on client: `require()` calls will return URLs for JPG images.
-The next step is to make `require()` calls to these JPG images also return URLs on the server, with the help of `webpack-isomorphic-tools`.
+The next step is to make `require()` calls to these JPG images behave the same way when this code is run on the server, with the help of `webpack-isomorphic-tools`.
 So, the fields of interest of the `module` object would be `name` and `source`: first you find the modules of interest by their `name`s (in this case, the module `name`s would end in ".jpg") and then you parse the `source`s of those modules to extract the information you need (in this case that would be the real path to an image)

 The `module` object would look like this